 Surgery may be needed in some severe cases.
 If your toe is still flexible, only the tendon or soft tissue may be involved.
 If your toe has become rigid, surgery on the bone may be needed.
 A procedure called PIP arthroplasty involves releasing the ligaments at the joint and removing a small piece of toe bone.
 This creates a new joint.
 It restores your toe to its normal position.
-Your toe is held in position with a rigid wire for about three weeks.
+Your toe is held in position with a rigid wire for about 3 weeks.
 Then, the wire is removed.

-Surgery to remove the interdigital (between the toes) neuroma is usually successful.
+Neuroma surgery to remove the interdigital (between the toes) neuroma is usually successful.
 You will be able to walk immediately after the surgery.
 You may need a cane.
 Sometimes, the nerve tissue regrows and forms another neuroma.

 Heel surgery to relieve pain may be done for heel spurs, plantar fasciitis, and bursitis.
 Surgery is not advised until nonsurgical methods have failed for 6–12 months.
-Nonsurgical treatments for heel pain are useful in most patients.
+Nonsurgical treatments for heel pain are useful in most people.

 In severe cases, surgery may be necessary to remove or reduce the bony growth.
 The growth is on the posterior part of the heel bone.

 If your pain persists after other treatments, surgery is possible.
 The tendon is explored and the areas of degenerated tendon are removed.

 Children with flat feet often outgrow them, particularly tall, slender children with flexible joints.
 Many children and adults with flat feet have no symptoms at all.